Gens81/brave-new-world/BNW-post-2.1-modifications-main/ips/readme.txt

 Portraits in vanilla styles but colorful, more detailed and in many cases, matching their sprites (check the png for a preview).
 Ripped from a patch built for ffvi pr.
 Portraits based on the original pixel art by abysswolf from deviantart.

-- abridged_alpha (Fëanor)
+- abridged_beta (Fëanor)
 \- removes ~3 hours of mandatory events/cutscenes
 \- removes some optional events that are easily triggered while exploring/looting
 \- streamlines certain segments (wounded soldier, Imperial banquet, feeding Cid)
 \- smaller tweaks like short resting animations

 - speedrun
 It's a combination of abridged+notext+fast_anim+accurate_descriptions.
-It's a way to sail fast in a bnw playtrough for your n replay
+It's a way to sail fast in a bnw playtrough for your replays.